spinscale/katamari/README.md

-# Katamari (塊) Polyglot Asynchronous Middleware Framework
+# Katamari (塊) Polyglot Asynchronous Web Server and Middleware Framework

-Katamari is a Middleware Framework inspired by Rack (Ruby), Connect.js (Node.js), WSGI (Python) and Ring (Clojure).
+Katamari is a Web Server and a Middleware Framework inspired by Rack (Ruby), Connect.js (Node.js), WSGI (Python) and Ring (Clojure).
 The asynchronous part is handled by [Netty](http://netty.io).
 And it is polyglot: written in Java with bindings for other languages (currently only Ruby).

 It is a work in progress and many things will change.
 There will be more middlewares, enough to easily create a JSON API with authentication and the basic features needed for it.
-Middlewares will be optionally be bound to routes.
+Middlewares will optionally be bound to routes.
 There will be bindings in Javascript, Clojure, Python, Scala and more.

 # Bindings